Caste: Japan

 A social hierarchy chart based on old academic theories.
 Such hierarchical diagrams were removed from Japanese textbooks after various studies in the 1990s revealed that peasants, craftsmen, and merchants were in fact equal and merely social categories.
 Successive shoguns held the highest or near-highest court ranks, higher than most court nobles.

 In Japan's history, social strata based on inherited position, rather than personal merit, were rigid and highly formalised in a system called mibunsei (身分制).
 At the top were the Emperor and Court nobles (kuge), together with the Shōgun and daimyō.

 Older scholars believed that there were four classes (士農工商, Shi-nō-kō-shō) of "samurai, peasants (hyakushō), craftsmen, and merchants (chōnin)" under the daimyo, with 80% of peasants under the 5% samurai class, followed by craftsmen and merchants.
 However, various studies have revealed since about 1995 that the classes of peasants, craftsmen, and merchants under the samurai are equal, and the old hierarchy chart has been removed from Japanese history textbooks.
 In other words, peasants, craftsmen, and merchants are not a social pecking order, but a social classification.

 The four classes of society in Japan during the Edo period.
 The samurai represented a hereditary social class defined by the right to bear arms and to hold public office, as well as high social status.

 Marriage between certain classes was generally prohibited.
 In particular, marriage between daimyo and court nobles was forbidden by the Tokugawa shogunate because it could lead to political maneuvering.
 For the same reason, marriages between daimyo and high-ranking hatamoto of the samurai class required the approval of the Tokugawa shogunate.
 It was also forbidden for a member of the samurai class to marry a peasant, craftsman, or merchant, but this was done through a loophole in which a person from a lower class was adopted into the samurai class and then married.
 Since there was an economic advantage for a poor samurai class person to marry a wealthy merchant or peasant class woman, they would adopt a merchant or peasant class woman into the samurai class as an adopted daughter and then marry her.
 Samurai had the right to strike and even kill with their sword anyone of a lower class who compromised their honour.

 Japan had its own untouchable caste, shunned and ostracised, historically referred to by the insulting term eta, now called burakumin.
+They were associated with occupations considered ritually impure or tainted by death, such as executioners, undertakers, slaughterhouse workers, butchers, or tanners.
+During the Meiji period and 20th century, ideas of social Darwinism and eugenics led many to try and explain the burakumin as racially distinct from the rest of Japanese people.
 While modern law has officially abolished the class hierarchy, there are reports of discrimination against the buraku or burakumin underclasses.
-The burakumin are regarded as "ostracised".
-The burakumin are one of the main minority groups in Japan, along with the Ainu of Hokkaido and those of Korean or Chinese descent.
+The burakumin are one of the main minority groups in Japan, along with the indigenous Ainu of Hokkaido, and those of Korean or Chinese descent.